aradzie/keybr.com/docs/translations_report.md

 * *<p>This is the accuracy indicator and the difference from th...*
 * *<h1>High Scores</h1><p>The table of the fastest typists for ...*
 * *<p>This is the text board.
 It displays the text to type out....*
-* *<p>This is the virtual keyboard.
-It helps you memorize key p...*
-* *When you focus on a new key, it is very likely that the spee...*
 * ...

 # Czech

-Translated: 423 messages, 4983 words
+Translated: 422 messages, 4965 words

-Untranslated: 10 messages, 186 words
+Untranslated: 12 messages, 190 words

 * *Books*
 * *Font:*
 * *Reset*
 * *Syntax:*
+* *Explain charts*
+* *Hide explanations*
 * *Keyboard hardware emulates layout*
 * *Generate lessons that reseble the specified programming lang...*
 * *Practice punctuation characters that are specific to a progr...*